xabikos/aspnet-webpack/README.md

    Even when we use webpack without an external configuration file the library creates a folder witn name webpack and puts there a file with name webpack.dev.js.
    This is happening as there is no way to exclude some folders from babel-loader only by using the cli.
 This folder can be ignored and not changed manually.
 - Multiple entry points

    The predefined confguration does not support multiple entry points at the moment.

 ##Notes
-I have tried this library in both windows 10 and OSX El Capitan.
+The library has been tested in both windows 10 and OSX El Capitan.
 It would be great if someone could give it a try in a Linux environment.

 ##Your feedback
-This library came out after I was involved in a project that uses asp.net 5 and Reactjs in the same project.
+This library came out after I was involved in a project that uses asp.net 5 and Reactjs in the same application.
 Your feedback is very important in order to cover more scenarios.
 Please open issues on possible bugs or other ideas of how it could be improved.